junxit/us-congress-bills-111/bill.md

   - **(C)** He became one of our Nation’s strongest advocates for air power, and personally held numerous records and trophies for flying achievements, to include the first delivery of United States mail by air.
   - **(D)** Accomplishments in and from the air in the World Wars, particularly in World War II, were heavily influenced by his genius.
   - **(E)** As a result of General Arnold’s contributions, massed air power gave a third dimension to battles of World War II, swept the skies of the enemy, and denied him mobility on the ground.
-  - **(F)** One of General Arnold’s citations reads in part: “From conception to execution, General Arnold’s leadership guided the mightiest air force in history.”
+  - **(F)** One of General Arnold’s citations reads in part: “From conception to execution, General Arnold’s leadership guided the mightiest air force in history”.
   - **(G)** General Arnold’s service at Ft.
 Leavenworth was as a student at the Command and General Staff College, 1928–1929.
 - **(15)** *Dwight D. Eisenhower, General of the Army*
   - **(A)** General Dwight D. Eisenhower, in 1915, began a career of distinguished public service reaching the highest positions of military and civil leadership in the United States.
   - **(B)** During World War II, as Commander in Chief, Allied Expeditionary Force, he led the invasion of North Africa and defeated the German force on that continent.
-  - **(C)** In 1944, as Supreme Allied Commander, Allied Expeditionary Force, he was instructed: “You will enter the continent of Europe, and, in conjunction with other United Nations, undertake operations aimed at the heart of Germany and the destruction of her armed forces.”
+  - **(C)** In 1944, as Supreme Allied Commander, Allied Expeditionary Force, he was instructed: “You will enter the continent of Europe, and, in conjunction with other United Nations, undertake operations aimed at the heart of Germany and the destruction of her armed forces”.
   - **(D)** In accomplishing this mission, he commanded the largest combination of land, sea and air forces in history.
   - **(E)** Following World War II, he was instrumental in the development of the North Atlantic Treaty Organization.
   - **(F)** After his brilliant military career he was elected 34th President of the United States.